 The court’s finding of copyright infringement was subsequently upheld by the full Federal Court against everyone but the technician, who was found to be a mere employee and therefore not liable.
 An application for special leave to appeal to the High Court on this matter was refused in 2007.

 This case has been applied by the High Court in Roadshow Films Pty Ltd v iiNet Ltd HCA 16.
-The iiNet case is discussed in “Case example: file sharing”.
+The iiNet case is discussed in “Case examples: file sharing”.

 Google Inc v ACCC HCA 1